OSCNWeb/oscn-news/_posts/2018-07-30-oklahoma-judicial-center-notice.md

 category:
   - aoc
 ---
-Due to a power outage early Monday morning, the Judicial Center has reduced services to essential personnel today, Monday, July 30.
+Due to a power outage early Monday, most offices in the Oklahoma Judicial Center have been closed.
+The Appellate Court Clerk's Office is **open for filing** and the **HelpDesk is also available**.

-The Appellate Court Clerk’s Office is **open for filing** and the **AOC HelpDesk is also available**.
+Thank you for your patience and understanding.